 Who is Coastal Partnership East?

-Coastal Partnership East brings together the coastal management expertise from four local authorities into a single team.
-The Maritime Local Authorities of Great Yarmouth Borough with North Norfolk, Suffolk Coastal and Waveney District Councils face significant, diverse but also common challenges of a dynamic coastline.
+Coastal Partnership East brings together the coastal management expertise from three local authorities into a single team.
+The Maritime Local Authorities of Great Yarmouth Borough with North Norfolk District, and East Suffolk Councils face significant, diverse but also common challenges of a dynamic coastline.

 Individual authorities lack staff resilience, challenges in recruitment and career progression, expertise being fragmented and constrained within individual authorities across Norfolk and Suffolk.
 The inability to justify the resourcing of critical specialist roles reflects the lack of scale of any individual authority to influence and engage with regional and national bodies.